EpicEricEE/typst-plugins/src/unit.typ

   let atoms = factors
     .map(factor => factor.split("/"))
     .map(((first, ..rest)) => (
-      expect-short-unit(first),
+      expect-short-atom(first),
-      ..rest.map(expect-short-unit.with(inverted: true))
+      ..rest.map(expect-short-atom.with(inverted: true))
     ))
     .flatten()

   atoms
 }

-// Parses the next unit in a list of words using the long notation.
+// Parses the next atom in a list of words using the long notation.
 //
 // Parameters:
 // - words: List of words.
 //
 // Returns:
-// - prefix: Prefix of the unit, or `none`.
+// - prefix: Prefix of the atom, or `none`.
-// - name: Base unit name.
+// - name: Base name.
-// - space: Whether a space is needed before the unit.
+// - space: Whether a space is needed before the atom.
-// - exponent: Exponent of the unit.
+// - exponent: Exponent of the atom.
 // - index: Index of the next word.
-#let expect-long-unit(words) = {
+#let expect-long-atom(words) = {
   let word-count = 0

-  // Check if unit is inverted.
+  // Check if atom is inverted.
   let next = words.at(word-count, default: none)
   assert.ne(next, none, message: "expected unit") let inverted = next == "per"